-In Oregon, art instructor Hyon Fielding is teaching dozens of children the importance and benefits of plein air painting.
-She offers 10 pieces of advice on the topic.
+From the Plein Archives > Oregon art instructor Hyon Fielding taught dozens of children the importance and benefits of plein air painting.
+Here, she offers 10 pieces of advice on the topic.

 - Pick a location in a park, or riverside — somewhere where there are a lot of trees, birds, and shade.
 Make the students feel like they are in for a special treat, like a field trip.

 - Meet with the principal and the teachers, give them a presentation on your goals, and get them on board in terms of your teaching plan.
 Ask the teachers to participate in the painting as well.

 - Have the teachers talk to the students about the plein air event so they know what’s in store.

 - Get art materials as soon as the school agrees to do the event.

 - Use simple supplies.
 I used Reeves non-toxic watercolors.
 Squeeze a minimum of seven colors onto their palettes before the start of class.
 Supply brushes in three sizes, and hand them out in one-gallon Ziploc bags with three pieces of paper towel.
 Bring a few gallons of water and disposable cups for cleaning brushes.
 Keep the supplies simple.

 - Keep the first class short — no more than 1 or 1 1/2 hours long.
 You want them to miss painting outside, not think it is boring.

 - Keep the class size between 10 and 20 kids, with supervising teachers to help keep them in order.
 I had one class of 30, but there were four teachers to supervise them, and they had fun painting with the kids.

 - Use a whistle to get their attention when needed.